 Deutscher’s version of the famous fairy tale involves modifications of the plot, now revolving around music.
 But equally, her treatment of music has something of an enchanting child’s play about it.
 She sets it in an opera house inhabited by a crowd of creative people — Cinderella herself being a talented composer consigned to the drudgery of being a copyist.
 The Ugly Sisters — less talented, of course — are a couple of would-be divas.
 The Prince is a poet who is mocked at court for his artistic leanings, and after her midnight flight from the palace he seeks her out using not a slipper but one of her melodies as the identifying proof.
 They find each other ‘like lyrics find melody’.
 Even at such a young age, Deutscher has felt the need to defend her love of beautiful melody.
 ‘If the world is so ugly,’ she has said, ‘then what’s the point of making it even uglier with ugly music?’

-Following an early try-out in Israel, Deutscher’s Cinderella received its premiere in Vienna in December 2016, conducted by Zubin Mehta, no less.
+Following an early try-out in Israel, Deutscher’s Cinderella received its premiere in Vienna in December 2016, under the patronage of conductor Zubin Mehta, no less.
 The composer took part, presenting herself first as a violin virtuoso (Cinderella’s alter ego) and then accompanying from the piano.
 A year later, the work had its first American performance at Opera San José (a production also released on DVD by Sony).

 Cinderella is Deutscher’s second opera (the first was a short work, The Sweeper of Dreams), and her catalogue, also including a piano concerto and violin concerto, already covers many genres.
 She is a name to watch — why not watch her in Wexford?